-RMDs are required under 105 CMR 725.105(C)(2)(c) to "have and follow a policy and procedure for responding to results indicating contamination, which shall include destruction of contaminated product and assessment of the source of contamination."
-The analytical results provided by the independent testing laboratory, including those for finished medical marijuana products and MIPs discussed in this protocol, will be a primary means for RMDs to ensure compliance with this requirement.
+If the Licensee chooses to destroy the failed Marijuana and Marijuana product it shall do so in accordance with 935 CMR 500.105(12) and 935 CMR 501.105(11).
+Licensees are required under 935 CMR 500.160(4) and 935 CMR 501.160(4) to "have a written policy for responding to laboratory results that indicate contaminant levels are above acceptable limits established in the protocols."
+The analytical results provided by the ITLs, including those for finished Marijuana and Marijuana products discussed in this protocol, will be a primary means for Licensees to ensure compliance with this requirement.

-The independent laboratory results must include, at a minimum, the following in the laboratory data package:
+The ITL results must include, at a minimum, the following in the laboratory data package:

+• Case Narrative:

-- Case Narrative: - The narrative, written on laboratory letterhead, shall describe any sample receipt, preparation, or analytical issues encountered as well as any method non- conformances or exceedance of QA/QC criteria used by the laboratory. - o The narrative shall identify the preparation and analytical methods utilized by the laboratory. - o The narrative shall include a signed statement by an authorized laboratory representative as to the accuracy, completeness, and compliance with the methods of the results presented. - Chains-of-custody (COC) information or other paperwork indicating requested analyses and documentation of sample collection and receipt. - Summary of analytical results including sample identifier, methods performed, target analytes analyzed for, result or reporting limit, proper qualifier according to laboratory standard procedures, units of measure, preparation date(s), where applicable, and analysis date(s).
+- The narrative, written on laboratory letterhead, shall describe any sample receipt, preparation, or analytical issues encountered as well as any method non- conformances or exceedance of QA/QC criteria used by the laboratory. - The narrative shall identify the preparation and analytical methods utilized by the laboratory. - The narrative shall include a signed statement by an authorized laboratory representative as to the accuracy, completeness, and compliance with the methods of the results presented. - Chains-of-custody (COC) information or other paperwork indicating requested analyses and documentation of sample collection and receipt. - Summary of analytical results including sample identifier, methods performed, target analytes analyzed for, result or reporting limit, proper qualifier according to laboratory standard procedures, units of measure, preparation date(s), where applicable, and analysis date(s).

-It is highly recommended that the laboratory data package also include sufficient data to evaluate the laboratory results, including a summary of laboratory QA/QC results.
+It is highly recommended that the laboratory data package also includes sufficient data to evaluate the laboratory results, including a summary of laboratory QA/QC results.
 The type of applicable QA/QC results differ by analysis method, but can include surrogates or deuterated monitoring compounds, laboratory QC samples such as spikes, blanks, and duplicates, and calibration summaries.
-It is the responsibility of the RMD to provide information sufficient to demonstrate that the results are accurate and precise, and in line with method capabilities and project data quality objectives (DQOs).
+It is the responsibility of the Licensee to provide information sufficient to demonstrate that the results are accurate and precise, and in line with method capabilities and project data quality objectives (DQOs).

-Depending on the outcome of the analysis, the RMD may need to take action to address unacceptable levels of contamination or to perform follow-up investigation.
-Exhibit 8 is a flowchart the RMD should use to determine the correct course of action in response to each laboratory analytical data package.
-As discussed above, if any analysis fails to meet all applicable DQOs, then the finished medical marijuana product or MIP cannot be dispensed.
+Depending on the outcome of the analysis, the Licensee may need to take action to address unacceptable levels of contamination or to perform follow-up investigation.
+Exhibit 8 is a flowchart Licensees should use to determine the correct course of action in response to each laboratory analytical data package.
+As discussed above, if any analysis fails to meet all applicable DQOs, then the finished Marijuana product or MIP cannot be dispensed.
 In this case, the production batch may be resampled for follow-up testing.
 A production batch may be retested once and records of the original analysis must be retained.
-If applicable DQOs are not met, the production batch cannot be dispensed to patients or used in the production of MIPs.
+If applicable DQOs are not met, the production batch cannot be dispensed to consumers or patients, or used in the production of MIPs.